Up to 60% off sofas & mattresses — limited‑time deals.

 Our Testing Experience:

-I started on my back, then drifted to my side, and the first thing I noticed was how quickly the surface stopped moving after I shifted my hips—there’s a controlled, damped feel that’s typical of foam over pocket coils.
-The 10-inch build felt a touch more “upright” under my pelvis, which mattered on nights when my lower back felt tight from desk work.
-Marcus did his usual heat-check (he runs hot fast) and called it “fine at first, warmer by 2 a.m.”
-Carlos liked the steady mid-back support when lying flat, but he flagged that the comfort layer doesn’t feel especially deep—more cushion than plush.
+Starting on my back and then shifting to my side, I noticed how quickly the surface settled after I moved—a controlled, damped feel that’s typical of foam over pocket coils.
+In our testing, the 10-inch build felt a bit more upright under the pelvis, which helped on nights when my lower back felt tight.
+Marcus’s heat check was the same story each night: neutral early, warmer later.
+Carlos liked the steady mid-back support, but he also pointed out that the comfort layer doesn’t feel especially deep.

 What we liked: